jiangbonadia/jiangbonadia/README.md

 - Co-Chair，OSPO Summit 2022
 - Speaker，How we build SegmentFault?
 In an open-source way, ApacheCon Asia 2022
 - Panel Host, Apache Success in China, ApacheCon Asia 2022
+- Speaker, DevRelCon London 2023 - host by Hoopy
+- Speaker, State of Open Con 2024 - host by OpenUK